marmelab/react-admin/docs/Store.md

 );
 ```

-Increase the version number eachj time you push code that isn't compatible with the stored values.
+Increase the version number each time you push code that isn't compatible with the stored values.

 ## Transient Store